 "Empathy has no script.
 It is simply listening, holding space, withholding judgement, emotionally connecting and communicating that incredibly healing message of 'You Are Not Alone.'” -Brene Brown

-Myra Hurtado, MPC, LPC
+Myra Hurtado, LPC-S

+Myra is the Owner and Clinical Director of Healing Hearts Counseling.
 Myra approaches therapy with great empathy as she journeys with clients in their healing process.
 Creating a safe environment where trust is built, she journeys with clients as they work at mending pieces back together through psychotherapy and soul level healing.
 She specializes in treating trauma and believes strongly in the mind, body, soul connection of healing and wholeness.
 If a client chooses, Myra offers to serve clients from a faith based perspective while meeting each client right where they are at with their individual differences, cultural backgrounds, beliefs and experiences.
 She works with adolescents, adults and families.

 Myra received her undergraduate degree from Arizona State University in Family Studies with an emphasis in Child Psychology and then earned her Masters of Professional Counseling at Grand Canyon University.
 Myra supervises, consults and facilitates training of other clinicians.
 She is a Certified EMDR therapist and EMDRIA Approved Consultant and offers consultation and supervision for clinicians.
 She is also trained in Sensorimotor Psychotherapy Level 1 & 2, Play Therapy, and Sand Tray Therapy.